nittin-cz/xperience-by-kentico-aira-unified/README.md

    ![Admin Configuration](/images/AiraUnifiedAdminConfiguration.png)

 6. Set up a `Content Type` for [Mass Asset Upload](https://docs.kentico.com/developers-and-admins/development/content-types#mass-asset-upload-configuration).

 7. Configure role-based permissions in the `Role Management` application:
    - **View**: Access the Aira Unified chat.
-   - **Create/Update**: Access and upload content via Smart Upload.
+   - **Create**: Access and upload content via Smart Upload.

    ![Role Configuration](/images/ConfigureAiraUnifiedPermissions.png)

+At the moment the administrator user/role must be assigned to a custom role with the correct permission.

-8. In case of using this library in a project with XbyK versions > 30.2.0 the Aira Unified expects a workspace named "Kentico Default" (code name 'KenticoDefault').
-In that case, add a workspace with a code name `KenticoDefault` workspace.
+8. Aira Unified expects a workspace named "Kentico Default" (code name 'KenticoDefault').
+When using this library in a project with Xperience versions > 30.2.0, add a workspace with the code name `KenticoDefault`.

 9. Users can now sign in to the Aira Unified app - `<your-path-base>/signin`.

-## Full Instructions

-You can view and start the DancingGoat example project.

-To activate the communication of AIRA Unified app with the AIRA service, you need to request an activation key.
-Please contact us at productmanagement@xperience.io for more information.
+View the [Usage Guide](docs/Usage-Guide.md) for more instructions.

 ## Contributing